 What happens when polio and smallpox aren’t taking their toll anymore?
 Well you just have to look a little harder to find an unspeakable menace stalking our kids.
-As so, reports this article from Science Daily:
+As so, reports this

 Heat safety issues in bounce houses can put children in danger, according to a new University of Georgia study.